 We will see.

-But, back to your first impression of Wee Gillis.
+But, back to first impressions of Wee Gillis - before even opening it.

 No one would blame you for thinking that a 1938 book such as Wee Gillis could be over the head of today's hyper-active kids.